johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 The experience of the followers of Jesus, described in the book of Acts, chapter 2, verse 42 provides us with a simple pattern that I believe can be applied to MPD groups.
 A pattern of:

-1. [Teaching]
+1. Teaching
--	[Fellowship]
+-	Fellowship
--	[Breaking bread] and
+-	Breaking bread and
--	[Prayer].
+-	Prayer.

-Teaching and fellowship are incorporated within MPD, by design.
-Breaking bread and prayer represent important aspects of empowerment for disciples, to be incorporated by facilitators as they are led by the Holy Spirit.
+Teaching and fellowship are central to MPD.
+Breaking bread and prayer represent important aspects of empowerment for disciples, that can be incorporated by MPD facilitators as they are led by the Holy Spirit.

 #### Teaching ####

-As explained, [MPD Handbooks] are intentionally formulated to facilitate and stimulate group learning and discussion based upon topical studies.

--	In advance of gathering a discipleship group, facilitators responsible for presenting the topical study should go through it carefully: absorbing, familiarising and reflecting upon the teaching and its lessons.
+In advance of gathering a discipleship group, facilitators responsible for presenting the topical study should go through the study carefully: absorbing, familiarising and reflecting upon the teaching and its lessons.

--	As a facilitator: if there are areas of the study that are unfamiliar or unclear, it's important not to ignore them.
-Instead, be prepared to invite the group to discuss these areas.
+If there are areas of the study that are unfamiliar or unclear to a facilitator, it's important not to ignore these isses.
+Instead, invite the group to discuss them.
 This will help to produce a lively discussion about that area of the study, encouraging others to bring forward their interpretation of the topic. *Be humble; we are all always learning*.

 #### Fellowship ####

-I mentioned in the previous section the importance of building relationship between group members and other, outside of group gatherings.
-That is an essential aspect of fellowship.
-Within meetings, group discussion represents another, important form of fellowship.

-The following are suggestions to may help group discussions to be lively, invigorating and spiritually satisfying.
-Facilitators are invited to develop their own ideas.
+Within meetings, group discussion represents an important form of fellowship.
+The following suggestions may help group discussions to be lively, invigorating and spiritually satisfying.
+Facilitators are invited to incorporate and develop their own ideas.

 1.	**Invite and allow free-moving general discussion**.

-	It may take a few sessions for the group to get used to the freedom of this format; give it time.
+	It may take a few sessions for the group to get used to the freedom of this format.
 Make sure younger people and women are included.
 (See also: [Facilitating openness]).

--	**Discuss traditional proverbs that may speak to areas of discipleship being discussed**.
+-	**Discuss traditional proverbs that relate to study topics**.

-	Use of the *sweet talk* of proverbs may open up fresh insights.
-It can also provide an unexpected, yet invariably welcome way to discuss what you are learning with elders and others, outside of the gathered group, including non-believers.
+	Use of the *sweet talk* of proverbs will provide fresh insight.
+This can also help to provide unexpected, yet welcome opportunities to discuss what you are learning with elders and others, outside of the gathered group, including non-believers.

--	**Discuss practical, vocational applications of the area of discipleship being discussed**.
+-	**Discuss practical, vocational applications of the topical study**.

-	Vocation is more than our employment: it is the whole of our responsibilities towards which God has called or is calling us.
-Including workplaces and practices, families, communities and networks, as well as our personal vision and ministry.
+	Vocation is more than simply our job, or employment: it incorporates the whole of the responsibilities towards which God calls us, including workplaces and practices, families, communities and networks, as well as personal vision and service.

 -	**Allow discussion to ebb and flow**.